Last Updated: 10/16/20 | October 16th, 2020

 This sort of shooting will require a little practice, as the camera won’t know what sort of exposure you want.
 The joy of digital is that you can review a shot and try it again — particularly in a scene like this, where you have a bit of time to get the shot right before the sun sets.
 Be aware that your exposure meter might be indicating that you are over- or underexposing the scene.

-I use all the above techniques on a regular basis when I’m out and about in the world, looking to put a fresh perspective on a familiar scene.
+I use all the above travel photography techniques on a regular basis when I’m out and about in the world, looking to put a fresh perspective on a familiar scene.
 Admittedly, these are individually complex subjects to tackle, and it will take time to master each of them, but the rewards are very much worth it.
 Just start by picking one technique and working on it as often as you can.
 With regular practice, it will become second nature and you can move on to another.

 - Part 1 – How to Take Professional Travel Photos